cwyse/wysechoice-wiki/home/network_applications.md

 #### Mail Merge
 Create a mail merge in gLabel.
 The ghini database contains two views with plant label information: *plant_labels* and *plant_labels_living*.
 Either of these views can be used to provide data to the mail merge.

+Use pgadmin4, load a view with the desired plants, and export the data as a CSV file.
+In gLabels, select Objects->Mail Merge, and import the CSV file.

+Load the PlantLabels template, which was merge fields included.
+Merge fields are in the format "${merge-field}", where the merge field value is the column header of the CSV file.
+Select File->Print, and Print To File, to output the labels to a PDF file.

 #### GIMP
 Start GIMP and open the PDF from the last step.
 Use the default import settings.